This post may contain affiliate links.

 Gatwick deals with 57% of traffic in the leisure market, with flights to 200-plus destinations.

 Getting to Gatwick from London isn’t that hard or that time-consuming considering where it is.
-In fact you can get there using, rail, bus, car, hire car and taxi.
+In fact, you can get there using, rail, bus, car, private transfer, hire car and taxi.
 Some methods are much quicker than others and some are more expensive than others.